douglaswlee/The-Island-of-Misfit-Takehomes/Credit-Card-Segmentation/README.md

 ### What is this?

 This repo contains work for a take-home assignment for an education/online media company.
+This assignment was the stage in the interview process following an initial call with the hiring manager.
 From completion of this assignment, I progressed to a technical walkthrough-style video interview.
 Later, I had an on-site, mostly non-technical final round.
 That was as far as I progressed.

 ### What was this take-home about?